ZanePerrinSmith/photobooth/README.md

 - The 3rd table will show you the PurchaseDetails of those prizes linked the same Purchase in the Purchase_ID column
 ### Future Work
 Increase a customer's luck with loyalty.
 I was once told that randomly selected winners are never actually random.
-They are selected based on how influential they are to your business i.e. extremely loyal customer, or post many positive reviews online
+They are selected based on how influential they are to your business i.e. extremely loyal customer, or post many positive reviews online.

 - Add a column to customer to track number of purchases (or loyalty)
 - Use this number to increase that Customer's chances of getting lucky